 „We spend Christmas of 2012 somewhere in Brasov, in a guesthouse.
 We asked the host for a traditional Romanian dinner, but she couldn’t make us because she was invited to her husband’s parent’s house.
 She asked us if we would like to join them.
 We gladly did!

-The traditional Romanian culture and architecture is so apparent in their district… it was a pleasure to see it behind the scenes!
+The traditional Romanian culture and architecture are so apparent in their district… it was a pleasure to see it behind the scenes!
 We had some delicious homemade wine and the food was great.
-I tasted some of the best sausages i have ever had.
-The best part were the homemade cookies.
+I tasted some of the best sausages I have ever had.
+The best part was the homemade cookies.

 The entire holiday, our Christmas in Romania was unforgettable.” – Mollie and Sean from The Busby Hive